Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Siberian bugloss (Brunnera macrophylla) is a member of the borage family.
 As its name indicates, it is native to Siberia and the eastern Mediterranean.
 It is called False Forget-Me-Not because the plants have bright blue flowers in the spring that strongly resemble Forget-Me-Nots.

 Siberian bugloss is a perennial flowering plant that is hardy in zones 3 – 8.
 It grows best in moist shade, but will tolerate some sun in the mornings.
 It’s low growing, about 12 – 18 inches tall and 12 – 24 inches wide.
 It is often used as a ground cover because it grows in clumps that spread by underground rhizomes.
-The leaves are 6 inches and heart-shaped.
+The leaves are 6 inches wide and heart-shaped.
 Newer cultivars have variegated leaves.
-My favorite is which has silver variegation and really shines in a shady spot in my garden.
+My favorite is Jack Frost which has silver variegation and really shines in a shady spot in my garden.
 The newer variegated cultivars spread more slowly than the original green leaved plants.
-Jack Frost

 The flowers are bright blue and held above the plants on racemes.
 Bloom time is April – May.
 The flowers will last up to 4 weeks.
 These plants will readily self-sow so you may want to remove the flowers after they die before they have a chance to form seeds.
 If you don’t mind the plants self-sowing in your garden, be mindful that only the original green plants will come true from the seed.
 The newer cultivars with the pretty leaves are hybrids so their offspring will not look like them.